dy/sort-ids/readme.md

 See also [array-rearrange](https://ghub.io/array-rearrange) for reordering input array based on a list of ids.

+## Motivation

+This package is ~ 6 times faster compared to sorting function.
+That is achieved by packing input `value - id` pairs into a single `float64` value and performing native sort on that _Float64Array_, then unpacking the `ids` back.
+To overcome precision loss, input numbers are normalized and evenly distributed to available range of values, so practically speaking chance of mis-sorted values is `< 0.001%`.

 ## Acknowledgement

-The idea was proposed by [Robert Monfera](https://github.com/monfera) for [snap-points-2d](https://ghub.io/snap-points-2d), which was eventually implemented.
-But turned out there are the other applications, like sorting colors etc.
+The idea was proposed by [Robert Monfera](https://github.com/monfera) for [snap-points-2d](https://ghub.io/snap-points-2d) and eventually implemented.
+But turned out there may be the other applications, like [sorting colors]() etc.

 ## License